pqwy/tpf/README.md

 %%VERSION%%

 Tagless/trivial polytypic functions (Tpf) is a library for datatype-generic programming in OCaml.
-It aims to be simple and idiomatic.

-**Generic** programming is all about not writing the same old `equal` again.
+*Generic* programming is all about not writing the same old `equal` again.

-**Datatype-generic** (or polytypic) programming is solving this at the language level.
+*Datatype-generic* (or polytypic) programming is solving this at the language level.

 Tpf allows you to write functions that work on a wide range of unrelated data